-I do private mentoring, community workshops, and curriculum assistance for schools and universities.
-If you're interested in working with me, please email me: email@example.com
+I offer private mentoring, community workshops, and provide curriculum assistance for schools and universities.
+Click here to learn more.

 As an educator, I see comics as a vital and ascendant art form.
 My teaching is rooted in looking at comics composition through a semiotic framework, grounded by an intuitive commitment to the act of drawing.